jbcoe/value_types/DRAFT.md

 * _Preconditions_: `other` is not valueless.

+* _Effects_: If
+  `allocator_traits<allocator_type>​::​propagate_on_container_move_assignment​::​value
-* _Effects_: If `*this` is not valueless, destroys the owned object, then takes ownership of the object owned by `other`.
-Otherwise, if this is valueless, takes ownership of the object owned by `other`.
+  == true`, `allocator` is set to the allocator of `other`.
+If allocator is propagated or is equal to the allocator of `other`, destroys the owned object, if any, then takes ownership of the object owned by `other`.
+Otherwise, destroys the owned object, if any, then move constructs an object from the object owned by `other`.

 * _Postconditions_: `*this` is not valueless. `other` is valueless.